bhimrazy/express-blog-api/README.md

 │   ├── validators/                      # Contains all the request validators
 │   ├── serializers/                     # Contains all the serializers
 │   └── routes/                          # Contains all the routes
-├── tsconfig.json                        # Typescript Config
+├── tests/                               # Contains all the test files ├── tsconfig.json                        # Typescript Config
 ├── index.ts                             # Index file
 ├── package.json